 - Sherwood Forest of SC Planning Committee

-- Best Lawyers in America, Litigation – Employment Law, 2018
+- Best Lawyers in America, Litigation – Labor and Employment Law, 2018-present; Employment Law – Individuals, 2020-present

-- “Legal Elite of the Midlands” 2015, 2017 by Columbia Metropolitan Magazine in field of labor and employment law
+- “Legal Elite of the Midlands” 2015, 2017 by Columbia Business Monthly in field of Labor and Employment Law

 - Moderator, “Creating a Safe and Inclusive Workplace” panel, Women’s Rights and Empowerment Network Summit, April 9, 2018